-The Group's net obligation in respect of defined benefit plans is calculated separately for each plan by estimating the amount of future benefit that employees have earned in the current and prior periods, discounting that amount and deducting the fair value of any plan assets
+The Group's net obligation in respect of defined benefit plans is calculated separately for each plan by estimating the amount of future benefit that employees leave earned in the current and prior periods, discounting that amount and deducting the fair value of any plan assets.

 The calculation of defined benefit obligations is performed annually by a qualified actuary using the projected unit credit method.
-When the calculation results in a potential asset for the Group, the recognised asset is limited to the present value of economic benefits available in the form of any future refunds from the plan or reductions in future contributions to the plan.
+When the calculation results in a potential asset for the Group, the recognised asset is limited to the present value of economic benefits available in the form of any future establishments from the plan.
 To calculate the present value of economic benefits, consideration is given to any applicable minimum funding requirements.

 Re-measurement of the net defined benefit liability, which comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effect of the asset ceiling (if any, excluding interest), are recognised immediately in other comprehensive income (OCI).
-Net interest expense (income) on the net defined liability (assets) is computed by applying the discount rate, used to measure the net defined liability (asset), to the net defined liability (asset) at the start of the financial year after taking into account any changes as a result of contribution and benefit payments during the year.
+Net interest expense (income) on the net defined liability (asset) is computed by applying the discount rate, used to measure the net defined liability (asset), to the net defined liability (asset) as the start of the financial year after taking into account any changes as a result of contribution and benefit payments during the year.
 Net interest expense and other expenses related to defined benefit plans are recognised in profit or loss.